 When pre-registration closes at 9:00 am on Monday, December 16, the undergraduate registrar will forward the pre-registration selections to participating seminar instructors for review.

 Notice of pre-registration assignments will be emailed to all participants before OCS opens on Wednesday, January 8.

 Please keep in mind that the Political Science Department has developed a pre-registration system that is partial and voluntary - partial in that only a portion of the places in a seminar can be pre-registered and voluntary in that neither students nor faculty are obliged to participate.
 Participating faculty are asked to consider pre-registering up to 12 students in each undergraduate-only seminar they teach and up to 8 students in each seminar that is cross-listed either as a graduate course or with another department or program.
 Students who take part in pre-registration but are not selected for one of their ranked choices, will be able to shop remaining seminar spots during the course selection period.

-Below is a current list of the fall 2019 seminars that will be open for pre-registration, along with a brief course description for each.
+Below is a current list of the spring 2020 seminars that will be open for pre-registration, along with a brief course description for each.

 If you have any questions, please email the political science undergraduate registrar at firstname.lastname@example.org.

 Spring 2020 PLSC Seminars Participating in Pre-Registration as of November 26, 2019

 The theory and practice of reporting on international conflict and war, and its relation to political discourse in the United States and abroad.
 Materials include case studies of media coverage of war in Europe, Africa, and the Middle East.

 Theoretical and empirical literature used to examine a host of questions about terrorism.
 The definition(s) of terrorism, the application of the term to individuals and groups, the historical use and potential causes of terrorism, suicide and so-called religious terrorism, dynamics within groups that use terrorism, and counterterrorism strategies and tactics.
 Theoretical readings supplemented by case studies.